rybread1/deep-rl-trex/README.md

-To run a demo of a working agent use:
+To test out a working agent use:
 ```python
 python demo.py
 ```